 - How this is determined: The length of your property's street frontage, and your street type.

-- Rate: Charged per square metre of street frontage, rates vary by street type.
+- Rate effective January 1, 2020: Charged per metre of street frontage, rates vary by street type.

 - Note: Low Density Residential properties are charged the Local Streets rate regardless of street type